IlyaIvanov10000/Groningen/README.md

 ## Modelling approach

-Our modelling efforts this year were directed towards understanding the dynamics of the nematode populations, their effect on the plant,
+**HERE GOES THE OVERVIEW FIGURE**

+Our modelling efforts this year were directed towards understanding the dynamics of the nematode populations and their effect on the plant, growth and robustness of _B. mycoides_ biofilm, and the ability of RootPatch to effectively protect the plant.
+We reason that the best way to describe such systems is with ordinary differential equations (ODEs).
+Our models take great care in simulating the environmental factors to make the most accurate predictions based on the different enviornmental scenarios.
+They will be useful for people who want to predict the impact of various soil pests on the health of a plant or for the microbiologists who wish to study the biofilm growth.

+### Bacteria population model

+When your project involves establishing bacterial biofilms in the field conditions with no option for future monitoring, it is important to predict what happens to it throughout the season.
+With this model we look at factors like water activity, temperature, and intraspecific competition that have a potential to affect the growth and maintenance of the **RootPatch** biofilm.
+This model allows you to visualize